hollyLewis999/Spotplotter/README.md

 Special thanks to:
     Supervisor: **R. Verrinder**, for guidance and support throughout the project. <br />
-    Co-supervisor: **Dr. M. Mason**, for providing the dataset for developing SpotPlotter and offering incredible insight every step of the way.
+    Co-supervisor: **Dr. M. Mason**, for providing the dataset and offering incredible insight every step of the way.

 ## 📞Contact
 For any questions or support, feel free to contact: <br />